 A Persian sailor named Sinbad is on a quest to find the magical legendary Book of Peace, a mysterious artifact that Eris, the Greek wicked goddess of chaos, has ultimately framed him for stealing!
 If he fails on this quest, his childhood friend Prince Proteus of Syracuse will take Sindbad's death penalty, while Eris gains a desired foothold of power in the world of mortals.
 Written by

 Anthony Pereyra (hypersonic91yahoo.com)

-Great he can pick his teeth when he's done with us.
+Oh, great.
+He can pick his teeth when he's done with us!